Meet the Team

 Carlotta Byrne – Earth Jurisprudence Programme Lead

-Carlotta joined Gaia in 2019.
-She trained as a lawyer after completing degrees in languages and history of art.
-Disillusioned by a legal system destructively out-of-step with the laws of Nature and in pursuit of a more Earth-centred life, she swapped desk and screen for soil and scythe to study and work in the horticulture department at Schumacher College.
-During her time as a community food grower and course facilitator at the College, Carlotta explored indigenous cosmologies, deep ecology and alternatives to the industrial growth economy.
-Inspired to think more imaginatively about her legal practice and hoping to weave together her legal background, love of Nature and experience as a facilitator of transformative education, Carlotta encountered Gaia’s work on Earth Jurisprudence.
-The philosophy and movement resonated deeply and she feels privileged to support and accompany a growing network of Earth Jurisprudence Practitioners in Africa and beyond.
+Carlotta joined Gaia in 2019 and now collaborates as a consultant based in Berlin.
+She originally trained as a lawyer but soon became disillusioned by a legal system destructively out-of-step with our living ecosystems.
+In pursuit of a more Earth-centred life, she swapped desk and screen for soil and scythe to study agroecology at Schumacher College.
+During her time as a community food grower and course facilitator at the College, Carlotta explored Indigenous cosmologies, deep ecology and life-affirming alternatives to the extractive, capitalist paradigm.
+Inspired to think more imaginatively about her legal practice and hoping to weave together her legal background, love of the natural world and experience as a facilitator of transformative education, Carlotta encountered Gaia’s work on Earth Jurisprudence and it resonated deeply.

-Sinéad Fortune – Seed Sovereignty UK & Ireland Programme Lead
+Sinéad Fortune – Seed Sovereignty Programme Lead and Coordinator for Scotland (on maternity leave until end ’25)

-Sinéad joined the Gaia team in June 2019 to manage the Seed Sovereignty UK & Ireland programme.
-She works with coordinators around the UK and Ireland to support community groups, market gardeners and farmers to train in seed production.
+Sinéad joined the Gaia team in June 2019 to manage the Seed Sovereignty Programme and coordinate our Scottish network.
+She works with other coordinators around the UK and Ireland to support community groups, market gardeners and farmers to train in seed production.
 Her academic background in Political Ecology focused on food security and community empowerment, and her diverse professional experience spans community food movements, alternative sustainable food producion, science education and behaviour change.
 When Sinéad isn’t drafting funding applications or willing her garlic to grow, she can be found wandering the woods looking for interesting fungi, crafting herbal lotions, potions and remedies, or playing a few tunes on the fiddle.

 Sinéad recommends Climate Justice by Mary Robinson and dreams of building her own cob house inspiried by The Hand-Sculpted House.